cplus2jules/JNR/docs/GRAMMAR.md

 > [!NOTE]
 > **Simplified for Education**
 >
-> JNR v4.0 has been simplified by removing bitwise and logical operators.
+> JNR v4.2 has been simplified by removing bitwise, logical operators, and floating-point types.
 The language now focuses on:
 > - Arithmetic operations for mathematical calculations
 > - Comparison operators for conditional logic
-> - Type-safe variable declarations (int, char, real)
+> - Type-safe variable declarations (int, char only)
 > - Unique syntax with `!` terminator and `show()`/`ask()` functions

 ---